CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-mage.md

 </figure>

 - **Schedule**: Lets you run your pipelines on a set schedule.
 The schedule can be defined using a [cron expression](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/TinyTechTidbits/cron-expressions.md) or preset options using a drop-down menu.
-- **Event**: Let's you trigger pipelines when an event happens in the cloud.
+- **Event**: Lets you trigger pipelines when an event happens in the cloud.
 Example: a new file is uploaded to storage.
 Currently only supported for AWS.
 But this functionality can be mimicked using an API trigger, [pubsub](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/Description%20Of%20Services/pubsub.md) and a script (cloud function, cloud run, etc).
 - **API**: This creates an API endpoint which accepts a [POST request](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/TinyTechTidbits/HTTP.md#method).
 When a request is made to this endpoint, the pipeline is ran.
 Data it passed along with the POST request and is used to edit runtime variables.

 ## Developing pipelines